caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

  }
 ~~~

-The implicit class "wraps" _any_ type, and will throw a compile error if the method `timestamp` is invoked on a datatype with no instance of `Timestamp`.
+The implicit class wraps _every_ type, and will throw a compile error if the method `timestamp` is invoked on a datatype with no instance of `Timestamp`.

 ~~~
 import Timestamp.Syntax